 This self-identification form will be used to gather accurate data for the purposes of a competition to select nominees for Canada Research Chairs in the Temerty Faculty of Medicine (TFOM).
-In order to address the under-representation of the four designated groups among the among the division's Chairholders, this competition is open only to those qualified candidates who self-identify as members of at least one of the four designated groups.
+In order to address the under-representation of groups who experience systemic barriers among the division's Chairholders, this competition is open only to those qualified candidates who self-identify as members of at least one of the four designated groups (women, members of visible minorities, persons with disabilities, and Indigenous peoples) or as trans, non-binary, or Two-Spirit.

-Because this is a targeted call, all applicants are required to self-identify in at least one of the four designated groups.
+Because this is a targeted call, all applicants are required to indicate whether or not they self-identify as members of at least one of the four designated groups (women, members of visible minorities, persons with disabilities, and Indigenous peoples) or as trans, non-binary, or Two-Spirit.